davidbernick/django-mysql-shard/README.md

 django-mysql-shard
 ==================

-A Model class and utilities for dealing with horizontal sharding on MySQL for Django.
+A Model for Django Models to inherit (and utilities) for abstracting horizontal sharding on MySQL.
+Follow the instructions and grow tables infinitely.